 - Use a general-purpose bit for drilling woods.

 - Use a masonry bit for drilling stone, concrete, etc.

 - Use a High-Speed Steel (HSS) bit for drilling most metals.

-- Use a Diamond or Carbide tipped drill bits for drilling super hard and brittle surfaces (glass, porcelain, or glazed tiles)
+- Use Diamond or Carbide tipped drill bits for drilling super hard and brittle surfaces (glass, porcelain, or glazed tiles)

-We also have a drill bit size hack for you.
+We also have a bit size hack for you.
 But here we’ll talk about choosing the bit size for screws.